You can migrate your data from self-hosted Timescale to Managed Service for TimescaleDB and automate most of your most common operational tasks.

 Note

 To speed up migration, compress your data.
 You can compress any chunks where data is not currently inserted, updated, or deleted.
 When you finish the migration, you can decompress chunks as needed for normal operation.
-For more information about compression and decompression, see the compression section.
+For more information about compression and decompression, see Compression.

 1. Dump all the data from your source database into a dump.bak file, using your source database connection details.
 If you are prompted for a password, use your source database credentials, and to avoid permissions errors, include the --no-owner flag: